JanssenProject/jans/docs/admin/config-guide/config-tools/jans-cli/README.md

 ### On The Janssen Server

-`jans-cli` gets installed automatically with the Janssen Server instance.
+On a Janssen Server instance, the `jans-cli` will be already installed.

 It can be invoked executing following command on Janssen Server.

 ```shell